RangeOfSounds.com is reader-supported. We may earn a small commission through products purchased using links on this page.

 - Turn the ratio all the way to the maximum value to hear exactly the compression you are adding.

-- Whilst the vocals are playing, raise the threshold value until you feel it is pumping at an appropriate level.
+- While the vocals are playing, raise the threshold value until you feel it’s at an appropriate level.

 - Adjust the makeup to keep the overall volume the same.